 *This post contains affiliate links — please see my disclosure for details*.

 Homemade pie crust is a truly magical thing.
 For many years in my baking I used store-bought pie crust, and I still don’t have anything against store-bought crust if time is a factor.
-But if you have a stand mixer and a few minutes to try it out, this pie crust is actually super easy to make yourself, and totally worth it.
+But if you have a stand mixer or food processor and a few minutes to try it out, this pie crust is actually super easy to make yourself, and totally worth it.